eccenca/documentation.eccenca.com/docs/automate/index.md

     ---

-    In order to control eccenca Corporate Memory instances from within Github Action based workflows, you need to provide cmemc as well as the credentials for your instance to the workflow.
+    Automate activities with Corporate Memory related files, such as vocabularies or shapes, with Github Action based workflows.

 </div>